robsann/robsann/docs/zabbix_install.md

      $ sudo systemctl enable zabbix-agent
     $ sudo systemctl restart zabbix-agent
     ```
-6. Run the command below using the zabbix-server container id:
+6. Run the command below using the zabbix-server container ID:
     ```bash
     $ docker exec -it zabbix-server zabbix_server -R config_cache_reload
     ```
-7. After a couple of minutes check if the host status on the Zabbix GUI becomes green.
+7. After a couple of minutes, check if the host status on the Zabbix GUI becomes green.

-## Configure Zabbix Agent on an VirtualBox VM
+## Configure Zabbix Agent on an VirtualBox VM (Ubuntu Server)

 The steps below show how to configure the Zabbix Agent on an VirtualBox VM, which is an Debian-based Linux distribution (Ubuntu Server):